Why Experienced Musicians Get Stage Fright: The Hidden Psychology Of Music Performance Anxiety

 The pattern often unfolds like this:

-• evaluation pressure rises.
+evaluation pressure rises

-• your nervous system shifts into survival mode.
+your nervous system shifts into protection

-Even though you may still appear composed externally, your system is now prioritising protection rather than expression.
+Even though you may still appear composed externally, your internal system is now prioritising protection rather than expression.

 When a mistake or difficult moment occurs in this state, it reinforces the identity story beneath it — strengthening the expectation that pressure will destabilise performance in the future.